jash0803/jash0803/README.md

 # 💫 About Me:
-Meet Jash, a passionate individual currently pursuing his B.Tech in Information and Communication Technology (ICT) at DAIICT College.
-Jash is a third-year student with a keen interest in various fields of technology.
-Among his many interests, machine learning and web development holds a special place in his heart.<br><br>Apart from programming, Jash has a flair for writing and enjoys expressing his thoughts through words.
-He finds solace in the world of books and often immerses himself in various genres, expanding his knowledge and perspective.
-Jash believes that reading and writing are powerful tools that allow him to explore new ideas and connect with people on a deeper level.
+Hi there!
+I’m Jash Shah, currently pursuing a Bachelor of Technology in Information and Communication Technology (ICT) at DAIICT.
+As a third-year student, I’m deeply engaged in the world of technology, with a strong focus on machine learning and web development.

+I have developed proficiency in a range of programming languages, including C, C++, HTML, CSS, JavaScript, and Python.
+My expertise in machine learning encompasses tools such as NumPy, Pandas, Scikit-Learn, and Streamlit.
+In web development, I am skilled in using Git, GitHub, SQL, and PL/SQL.
+Additionally, I have experience engineering a Retrieval-Augmented Generation (RAG) model, utilizing LlamaParse for advanced data extraction, FAISS for efficient embedding management, and LangChain for streamlined conversational AI integration.

+In my leadership roles, I have led a team of over 30 volunteers in managing large-scale events for the Cultural Committee at DAIICT, and have initiated key tech events while mentoring over 100 students in machine learning as part of the AI Club at DAIICT.

+Beyond my technical pursuits, I am an avid reader and writer, finding inspiration in books that expand my worldview.
+I believe in the power of words to connect with people and explore new ideas.

+Let’s connect and explore the exciting world of technology together!

 ## 🌐 Socials: